nhanltt/cdti-singapore/readme.md

-1. Compose up
+1. Compose up to start all services (zookeeper, broker, mosquitto, telegraf)
-2. "docker exec -it broker sh"